 Subscribe to our weekly newsletter and we’ll send updates straight to your inbox

 Golf pros and enthusiasts are known for bringing their love of the game home; installing a high-quality putting green on your property is a great way to perfect your game.
-Plenty of golf aficionados opt for artificial grass putting greens because they’re easy to maintain, attractive, and they perform well.
+Plenty of golf aficionados opt for artificial turf putting greens because they’re easy to maintain, attractive, and they perform well.
 With the right knowledge, you can install a putting green that feels great to play on and perfects your swing!

 What should you take into consideration when planning a putting green in your backyard?
 Well, that depends on whether you’re a leisure golfer or a professional golfer.
 Pro golfers will require a different level of play and system than a hobbyist.
 They will typically require premium installation skills, so remember to choose an installation partner that has experience in creating the type of artificial putting green system you desire.
 So, let’s start with a simple question: what type of golfer are you?